Interlacing Diffusions: Two-level construction

-The fact that these $SDEs$ are well-posed, so that in particular $(X,Y)$ is Markovian, is proven in Proposition \ref{wellposedness} under a Yamada-Watanabe condition.
 Moreover, by virtue of the following result these $SDEs$ provide a precise description of the dynamics of the two-level process $Z=(X,Y)$ associated with $Q_t^{n,n+1}$.
+Proposition \ref{dynamics1} below will be proven in Section \ref{SectionTransitionDensities} as either Proposition \ref{transititiondensities1} or Proposition \ref{transitiondensitiesreflecting}, depending on the boundary conditions.